Enterprise AI Economics Changed in 2026

 Real competition.
 Anthropic, OpenAI, Google, and Meta are competing aggressively.
 When Anthropic launches Sonnet 4.6 at $3 per million tokens, the others have to respond.
 This pushes prices down sustainably.

-Infrastructure scale.
-AI providers have invested billions in optimized data centers.
-More GPUs, better utilization, lower marginal costs.
+On top of that, infrastructure scale plays a role.
+AI providers have invested billions in optimized data centers — more GPUs, better utilization, lower marginal costs per inference.

 The net result: frontier AI commoditized faster than most people predicted.
 What was exclusive to large corporations in 2024 is now accessible to mid-market companies.